Aegis: Tethering a Blockchain with Primary-Chain Stake: Model

 \subsection{Goal}

-The goal of the system is to form an expansion blockchain, denoted by~\ledger.
-Each node~$i$ has an input value~$v_i$ for each position in the ledger.
-We do not consider the content of this blockchain, which could serve as a decentralized sequencer, oracle, etc.\ (see~\secQuickRef{sec:related}).
+The goal of the system is to form a tethered blockchain, denoted by~$\ledger$.
+Each node~$i$ has a time-varying input value for each position of~$\ledger$.
+For a height~$k$ (distance from the root) and time~$t$, it is denoted by~$\inputFuncITK{i}{t}{k}$.
+We do not consider the content of~$\ledger$, which could serve as a decentralized sequencer, oracle, etc.\ (see~\secQuickRef{sec:related}).
 We only consider its blocks, which are maintained by the nodes as local vectors.
 If a node stores a block in a position~$k$ in its local vector we say it \emph{logs} this block.
 Note that this is a chain, not a single-instance consensus as in Section~\ref{sec:model:consensus}.
-The expansion blockchain should achieve the following (referring to expansion-chain blocks and positions):
+The tethered blockchain should achieve the following 3 properties (referring to tethered-chain blocks and heights).